OpHaCo/roomba_wifi/README.md

  * OR spark photon with latest firmware https://github.com/spark/firmware/releases

  * Roomba - here model R3MOD24A - Unfortunately, commands can be sent to Roomba trew UART but INPUT commands are not received : no activity on Roomba Tx

+## software
+ * MQTT broker - (do not use mosquitto 1.4.3 - https://github.com/hirotakaster/MQTT/issues/13 )

 # Setup
 ## hardware